ericleasemorgan/classify-neoformas/README.md

 # classify-neoformas
-Given a set of PDF files, create a classification model for determining whether or not they allude to C. neoformas
+Given a set of PDF files, create a classification model for determining whether or not they allude to C. neoformas.

 More specifically, given two directories (./pdf/All_pos and ./pdf/All_neg) filed with an arbitrary number of PDF files separated into positively and negatively identified articles for C. neoformas, this system will: